Bodies of Work

 Night Flora

 A departure in subject, not in spirit.
-This series brings Ronat's signature layered mark-making to the botanical world — intimate, intricate, and alive with detail.
+This series brings Ronat's layered mark-making to the botanical world — expressive, intricate, and alive with detail.
 Where his endangered species work confronts loss, the flower series celebrates persistence and abundance.

 Bring an exhibit to your institution